Newbold Quarry Park: Wildlife

 Newbold Quarry Park attracts many water birds, such as great crested grebes, swans, moorhens and a variety of ducks.
 The clean, limey water also support native crayfish, which resemble small lobsters.
 Other species have also been found living in the water including smooth newts, frog tadpoles, pike and perch fish species, and also invertebrates living in the soft quarry walls.
 Bat boxes have also been provided.
 Other water mammals such as water rats can be seen swimming in the water.

 Facilities

 The disabled-user toilet is closed due to vandalism - there are no public facilities.

 The car park on Egerton Close is provided for parking.
 Entry is free of charge.

 There are viewing platforms along the blue lime-rich clay spoilbanks, and picnic sites.

 A number of wild paths have been constructed around the site, some of which are accessible to wheelchairs and pushchairs.

 Depth

 The quarry is up to 15 metres deep in places.
 Skilled Divers exploring it in 2018 discovered, among other dangerous hazards, the remains of two cars dating from the 1970s and 80s, a motorbike, vertical metal beams and an old pram frame.

-The quarry is extremely deep and a public space protection order prohibits swimming due to safety concerns.
+A public space protection order prohibits swimming due to safety concerns.
 Fishing is also restricted.